Honuratus/ccalc/README.md

 # CCALC

-A basic arithmetic operations interpreter written in c.
+A basic arithmetic operations interpreter written in c. <br>
 This project is based on the tutorial series "Let's Build a Simple Interpreter" by Ruslan Spivak.